DennisTSherpa/CS-300/README.md

 Que 1.
 What was the problem you were solving in the projects for this course?

 Ans 1-> For Project One, I modified the pseudocode of the three milestones I had completed before.
 Then, I summarized all three milestones' pseudocode in the document named "Pseudocode and Runtime Analysis," where I analyzed the runtime of each respective milestone's pseudocode.
+Also, provided a short essay on why I chose to base my ProjectTwo.cpp on a Binary Search Tree.
 For context, the three milestone documents utilized one of three data structures–vector, hash table, and binary search tree.
 Each milestone's pseudocode utilizes a data structure to perform three functions on a list: 1.
 Load file, 2.
 Print an alphanumeric list of the courses, 3.
 Print a specific course's information and its prerequisites.

 Que 2.
 How did you approach the problem?
 Consider why data structures are important to understand.